Pole-skipping in the de Sitter horizon structure: Conclusion

 \section{Conclusion}

-Our result indicates that when selecting the incoming wave condition at the cosmic horizon $r_c=L$ in dS spacetime, the leading-order pole-skipping values of the Dirac and Rarita-Schwinger fields are the same as those when selecting the incoming wave condition at the AdS horizon in AdS spacetime.
-But for higher-order pole-skipping points, only the frequency is the same, but the momentum is different.
+In this paper, we consider the higher-order pole-skipping points of the scalar and the vector field, as well as the pole-skipping points of the fermionic field, within the dS horizon structure.
+Our result indicates that when selecting the incoming wave condition at the cosmic horizon $r=r_c=L$ in dS spacetime, the pole-skipping frequencies of the bosonic and fermionic fields are the same as those when selecting the incoming wave condition at the AdS horizon, that is, for different spin $s$ fields, $\omega=i2\pi T(s-1)$ is satisfied.

+If we perform a coordinate transformation on the dS metric~\eqref{eq:1.1} as $z=L^2/r$, and compare the resulting exponential equation as $z$ approaches $0$ with the corresponding exponential equation of the AdS metric in the coordinate $z$, we find that for both bosonic and fermionic fields, the mass $m$ and momentum $k$ are complex conjugate to each other.
+We list the changes in the mass dimension relations from the AdS/CFT correspondence to the dS/CFT correspondence in TABLE~\ref{6.1}.

+In previous studies, only the mass transition $m\rightarrow im$ from AdS/CFT to dS/CFT, causing the transition of operator dimension $\Delta$ in the mass component, was considered.
+In this paper, we show that opposite changes in spacetime curvature can lead to opposite values of momenta on the imaginary axis $k_\star\rightarrow ik_\star$ at the pole-skipping points in measure of the operator dimension.
+We hope that those variations in mass and momentum exhibited by the pole-skipping phenomenon could provide an exploration for the holographic dual theory of dS spacetime.